School is back in session — know when to see a pediatrician for common school-related illnesses and injuries

 Parents and kids are back to morning routines and nightly homework.
-Yet for many, the school year brings another obstacle.
-Sharing classroom supplies, close contact on the playground and seasonal viruses lead to illnesses and injuries.
+Yet for many, the school year can come with unwelcome health issues.
+Shared classroom supplies, seasonal viruses and close contact on the playground can lead to illnesses, injuries and other conditions.

 Pinkeye appears as redness in one or both eyes, and is often accompanied by drainage, discharge and itchiness.